HolyWu/VapourSynth-EdgeMasks/README.md

     edgemasks.FDoG(vnode clip[, int[] planes=[0, 1, 2], float scale=1.0, int opt=0])
     edgemasks.ExKirsch(vnode clip[, int[] planes=[0, 1, 2], float scale=1.0, int opt=0])

 - clip: Clip to process.
 Any format with either integer sample type of 8-16 bit depth or float sample type of 32 bit depth is supported.
+The output frames will have `_ColorRange` set to 0 (full range).

 - planes: Sets which planes will be processed.
 Any unprocessed planes will be simply copied.